benjaminingreens/site/content.md

 ## Monday 25th August 2025

+**19:25**
+Midwives did the pre-induction examination and found that Becky was already 2-3cm dilated.
+They did a sweep to help move things along.
+We are booked to be taken up to the delivery suite ASAP so they can break her waters

 **19:00**
 We're in another room where they're going to administer the hormones.
 Gas and air is at the ready